GIScience/ohsome-api/README.md

 # ohsome API

-This REST-based API aims to leverage the tools of the [OSHDB-API](https://github.com/GIScience/oshdb) through allowing to access some of its functionalities via HTTP requests.
+This REST-based API aims to leverage the tools of the [OSHDB API](https://github.com/GIScience/oshdb) through allowing to access some of its functionalities via HTTP requests.
 The current stable version is [v1.0.0](https://github.com/GIScience/ohsome-api/releases/tag/1.0.0).
 The code is developed and maintained by [HeiGIT](https://heigit.org/).

 [![](http://jenkins.ohsome.org/buildStatus/icon?job=ohsome-api/master)](http://jenkins.ohsome.org/blue/organizations/jenkins/ohsome-api/activity)